mozilla/skywriter/docs/tutorials/commands.html.markdown

 version number alone.

-I added myself as a maintainer and made this plugin available under the tri-license that Bespin itself is available under.
+I added myself as a maintainer and made this plugin available under the tri-license that Skywriter itself is available under.

 With all of this metadata in place, the final plugin file looks like this: